mhallin79/lillen/guides/keys.md

 Lillen has several keys for the various locks.

 ## Large Black Key with Remote (#C265)
-Main key, used to start the engine and also the diesel fuel lock.
+Main key, used to start the engine, unlock the driver door and also the diesel fuel lock.

 ![mian-key](images/main-key.jpg)